noah-nuebling/notes-public/mmf/MMF - Discontinuing GitHub Discussions.md

 Low Level TODO:
 - Cleanup `Granting Accessibility Access`
-    - [ ] Remove help links from accessibility sheet on both version-2 and feature-strings-catalog
+    - [x] Remove help links from accessibility sheet on both version-2 and feature-strings-catalog
-    - [ ] Maybe document the reason for the removal
+    - [x] Maybe document the reason for the removal
-        - (but the deprecation notice at the top of `Granting Accessibility Access` kinda already does that job.
+        - (but the deprecation notice (> [!NOTE]) at the top of `AccessibilityAccess.md` kinda already does that job.
 Maybe make a note in the code somehwere?)
         - (Reasoning for removal: I haven't ever seen the bug since we installed the automatic fix in 2.2.2, and there haven't been any (on-topic) comments on the Guide since then.)
+        - Update: Documented in Links.m IIRC.
 - [x] Maybe move `Mac Mouse Fix 2 vs 3.md` into the 3.0.0 release notes.

----

-Other TODO: [Aug 10 2025]       ((Not sure this TODO belongs here?))
-    - [ ] Maybe add `Command-Scroll doesn't work?` to `Readme.md > Questions`.
-        (People ask about this pretty often.
-I think it's due to Logitech Options interference?)